Throat cancer is a form of head and neck cancer that starts in the throat, the larynx (voice box) or vocal chords.

-If you experience any of the above symptoms of throat cancer, contact your primary care doctor.
-If your doctor suspects you have throat cancer, he or she will likely refer you to an ear, nose and throat (ENT) specialist for further testing.
+If your doctor suspects you have throat cancer, they will likely refer you to an ear, nose and throat (ENT) specialist for further testing.

 - Laryngoscopy: An ear, nose and throat specialist will use a laryngoscope (a thin, flexible lighted tube) to examine your throat.

 - Biopsy: Your doctor may take a biopsy (a sample of your tissue) to determine whether you have throat cancer.
-At Rush, ENT specialists can often perform this biopsy in the office (versus under general anesthesia) for tumors of the larynx, tongue and throat.
+ENT specialists at Rush can often perform this biopsy in the office — rather than in the operating room under general anesthesia — for tumors of the larynx, tongue and throat.

-Your doctors will work with you to determine the best treatment course for your type of cancer.
-This may include some of the following, whether alone or in combination.
+If you do have throat cancer, your care team will work with you to determine the best treatment course for your type of cancer.

-- Preserving function: A key concern when treating throat cancer is saving your larynx so you can still speak and swallow.
-Your doctors may recommend the surgical removal of all or part of the affected parts of the throat, depending on how advanced the cancer is and where in the throat it occurs.
+A key concern when treating throat cancer is saving your larynx so you can still speak and swallow.
+Your doctors may recommend the surgical removal of all or part of the affected parts of the throat, depending on how advanced the cancer is and where it occurs in your throat.

-- Transoral robotic surgery: With robotic surgery, head and neck surgeons use very small tools attached to a robotic arm to remove hard-to-reach tumors through the mouth.
+- Transoral robotic surgery (TORS): With TORS, head and neck surgeons use very small tools attached to a robotic arm to remove hard-to-reach tumors through the mouth.

-- Endoscopic approaches: Surgeons use a small, flexible tube (an endoscope) to see inside the body and remove tumors without making large incisions.
+- Endoscopic tumor removal: Surgeons use a small, flexible tube (an endoscope) to see inside the body and remove tumors without making large incisions.